 In the following error cases, the MG should return an error code 473 “Conflicting Property Values”:

-If any of the stream identities included in the groupse property does not exist in the termination.
+If any of the stream identities included in the groupse property does not exist in the Termination.

 If the stragg property is set without a value in the groupse property indicating the semantic associated with the aggregation stream, i.e. a value in the groupse property with the same streamID list as in the aggregation.